-- 1. Describe the medical condition/circumstances that required you to withdraw from the university. - 2.
-Explain in detail how/why the medical condition/circumstances prevented you from completing the academic term. - 3.
+- 1. Describe the medical condition/circumstances that required you to withdraw from the university. - Explain in detail how/why the medical condition/circumstances prevented you from completing the academic term. - 3.
 Detail the dates of the onset of your medical condition/circumstances, along with the dates of any treatment you received, if appropriate. - 4.
 If you stopped attending classes, explain why and when.
 (Please note: nonattendance does not exempt you from academic and financial responsibilities.) - 5.
 If you did not utilize the regular withdrawal process, explain why not. - 6.
 Explain what relief you are seeking from this request.
 Be as specific as possible.
+Note: Medical withdrawals do not refund tuition and fees.